pmb-7684/Final_Project/CMPD_shiny/about.md

 **Data**

 The tab allows the user to scroll through the data set and subset it by rows and columns.
-The user also has the ability to save the subsetted data as a .csv file.
+The user also has the ability to save the subsetted data as a .csv file, pdf, or as a copy.

 **Created with R Shiny**